saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ It stores the OCI API key required for authentication.

- ☐ It defines the URL of the OCI Generative AI inference service.
+ ☐ It defines the URL of the OCI Generative AI inference service.<br><br>

 **49\.
 Which statement regarding fine\-tuning and Parameter\-Efficient Fine\-Tuning (PEFT) is correct?**